 To read more about PERSEUS and the communication and dissemination activities, please click here.

-Sea Change aims to educate the public on marine issues to promote responsible behaviour towards the marine environment and its resources.
-Formal and informal education is an important channel to reach young citizens and promote Ocean Literacy within society.
+Sea Change aimed to educate the public on marine issues to promote responsible behaviour towards the marine environment and its resources.

 In the Sea for Society project, the Consultation phase of the project was based on the principles of participatory dialogue.
 The objective was to engage stakeholders, citizens and young people to discuss how to change their vision and relation to the seas in the frame of six themes linking marine environment to their everyday life: Human Health, Energy, Leisure and Tourism, Transport, A Place to Live and Food Supply.
 There were two strands to the Consultation: